gevulotnetwork/taiko-demo/README.md

 eth_getProof
 ```

-The first step was to add Serialize and Deserialize traits to  the `CircuitWitness`.
-This necessitated adding serialization to the component structs in the `zkevm-circuits` packages.
-We have forked that, here in this repository next to `zkevm-chain`.
+The first step in getting this to work was to add `Serialize` and `Deserialize` traits to  the `CircuitWitness`.
+This necessitated adding serialization to the component structs in the `zkevm-circuits` package as well.
+We have forked that, here in repository next to `zkevm-chain`.
 The prover `Cargo.toml` file links to that library.

 The code that serializes the witness, writing it out is here:
 https://github.com/gevulotnetwork/taiko-demo/blob/main/zkevm-chain/prover/src/shared_state.rs#L667-L671